levizimmerman/fe3-assessment-3/readme.md

 ```

 ### Interaction with data
 After all the transforming and cleaning is done, the data is drawn as a bar chart.
-Drawing bar chart with a standard [Enter, Update, Exit][u_general_enter_update_exit_pattern] pattern is not that exciting the highlight in this documentation.
+Drawing a bar chart with a standard [Enter, Update, Exit][u_general_enter_update_exit_pattern] pattern is not that exciting to highlight in this documentation.
+That is why I [refer][[u_general_enter_update_exit_pattern] to a simple example of that pattern.
 What is exciting is the filtering and bar interaction that is added to this project.
 The following interactions are possible:
 1. [Switch filter type][u_switch_filter] - View data per week or per month.
 2. [Navigate filter type][u_nav_filter] - Navigate to next or previous type of timeframe (week or month).
 3. [Hover the bar][u_hover_bar] - View detailed information about each day by hovering a bar with your cursor.

 #### Switch filter type
-[`timeFilter.js`][u_timefilter] Adds two filter type button to the HTML.
+[`timeFilter.js`][u_timefilter] Adds two filter type buttons to the DOM.
 This includes filtering on 'week' and 'month'.
 When clicking on one of these buttons an event will be emited using [Events.js][u_events].
 ```javascript
 Events.emit('timefilter/select', {
   type: 'month'
 });
 ```
 Using the pub sub pattern the created instances ([BarChart][u_barchart] and [SleepCycle][u_sleepcycle]) trigger their subscription to this event and will filter the data accordingly.
-After filtering the data, the visualization will be redrawn within the every instance.
+After filtering the data, the visualization will be redrawn within every instance.

 ##### BarChart.js filter type selection event subscription
 ```javascript